fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 severely impacts other application on that connection and is not even remotely close to TCP friendly.
-In the age of cellular wifi hot spots and highly variable backhaul, the browser has no pre installed idea of what the available bandwith is.
+In the age of cellular wifi hot spots and highly variable backhaul, the browser has no pre installed idea of what the available bandwidth is.

-This draft is not in anyway sugesting what the bandwidth limit should be but it is looking at what are the implication to ICE timing based on that number.
+This draft is not in anyway suggesting what the bandwidth limit should be but it is looking at what are the implication to ICE timing based on that number.
 The limit has security implication in that browser loading Javascript in paid advertisements on popular web sides could